 Are collections hurting your credit score?

 Lexington Law removed over 6 million collections in 2018 alone.
-If you’re struggling with bad credit and want to learn how they can help you, give them a call for a free credit consultation at (800) 220-0084.
+If you’re struggling with bad credit and want to learn how they can help you, fill out the form on their website for a free credit consultation.